OctopyID/LaraPersonate/README.md

 # Laravel Impersonate

-Is a user impersonate for the Laravel framework.
-This package makes it easier for users who have access rights such as super admin to take over other user accounts.
+Is an Impersonation package for the Laravel Framework.
+With this package you can easily impersonate other users either manually or using the interface we provide.

+You don't have to worry about authorizing who can impersonate or who can be impersonated, coz we provided it by default, just need to adjust it a little according to your rules.

 ## 1. Installation